Awards & Medals

-Each year, at the Awards reception and the Annual Ceremonial Review, the staff of 142 Squadron present a number of prestigious awards to the most hardworking and deserving cadets in the Squadron.
-The following table indicates the award, how is was established at our unit and the basic criteria for choosing the recipient.
+Each year, at the Awards reception and the Annual Ceremonial Review, the staff of 142 Squadron present several prestigious awards to the most hardworking and deserving cadets in the Squadron.
+The following table indicates the award, how it was established at our unit and the basic criteria for choosing the recipient.

 Established in 1976 by the cadets of 142 Squadron to emphasize the pride all cadets must take in the proper care and display of their uniforms, symbolizing their affiliation with the customs and traditions of the Canadian Forces.
 Presented annually to the cadet achieving the consistently highest standards of personal dress.